The Best Family-Friendly Safaris in South Africa

 If you are venturing further north or you fly into Johannesburg and are keen on doing a safari, you wouldn’t want to miss an opportunity to visit the Kruger National Park.
 It’s an enormous national park relatively close to Johannesburg that borders Mozambique to the east and Zimbabwe to the north.

-You can self-drive and stay at relatively inexpensive campsites within the park which is why we have put this second, but there are also some eye-wateringly expensive luxury lodges.
-If you are looking for a luxury safari experience in the Kruger, we have heard from friends that Chitwa Chitwa is beautiful and welcomes children, but we haven’t been ourselves.
+You can self-drive and stay at relatively inexpensive campsites within the park which is why we have put this second.
+There are also some eye-wateringly expensive luxury lodges.
+If you’re looking for a luxury safari experience in the Kruger, here is a list of the most family-friendly accommodations in the Kruger National Park.

-We stayed at the inexpensive campsites located within the park.
-We were self-driving and had a tent with us but there are also chalets equipped with bedding.
+We stayed at an inexpensive campsites located within the park in our own tent, but there are also chalets equipped with bedding.
 You can check on the SanParks website for more info.
 Some of the campsites have pools which were great for relaxing and cooling down between morning and afternoon safaris, especially when temperatures were reaching 40 degrees.
 We stayed at the Malelane campsite and Lower Sabie (with pool).

 The Kruger National Park currently advises that people take anti-malarials because of recent cases of malaria but you should check the situation before you go as it can change.